Table of Contents

 Acute porphyrias are the types of porphyria that primarily affect the nervous system.
 This usually produces episodic crises known as acute attacks.
 Symptoms for this type of porphyria include abdominal pain, vomiting, hypertension, and tachycardia.
-Severe cases produce some neurological complications.
-These include motor neuropathy, seizures and sometimes leads to coma.
-Some psychiatric symptoms which include anxiety, confusion, psychosis and hallucinations may also be observed.
+Severe cases produce some neurological complications, including motor neuropathy, seizures, and sometimes coma.
+Some psychiatric symptoms which include anxiety, confusion, psychosis, and hallucinations may also be observed.

 Treatment of Porphyria

 There is no specific cure for the different types of porphyria disorders.
-Most of the treatments that can be done focuses on managing the different symptoms experienced by the patients.
-Most of porphyria cases are treated with medication.
+Most of the treatments that can be done focus on managing the different symptoms experienced by the patients.
+Most of the porphyria cases are treated with medication.

 Treatment with medication

 For the hepatic diseases related to porphyria, the following medications may be used.
-To manage the pain experienced by the patients, opiods are usually administered.
+To manage the pain experienced by the patients, opioids are usually administered.
 Since there are possibilities of attacks in the patients, hematin may be taken in by patients.
-Beta blockers like Atenolol may be administered to manage blood pressure.
-A high carbohydrate diet is also recommended to aid recovery of patients.
+Beta-blockers like Atenolol may be administered to manage blood pressure.
+A high carbohydrate diet is also recommended to aid the recovery of patients.

-Other treatments for porphyria include intake of beta-carotene supplements, removal of blood (phlebotomy), use of chloroquinone, and the use of sedatives to aid in sleeping and reduction of anxiety.
+Other treatments for porphyria include an intake of beta-carotene supplements, removal of blood (phlebotomy), use of chloroquine, and the use of sedatives to aid in sleeping and reduction of anxiety.

 Prevention of Porphyria

-Since some forms of porphyria are genetic in nature, it can be said that the disorder cannot be fully prevented.
-However, avoiding or eliminating triggers can reduce symptoms.
-Some important factors to be eliminated include use of recreational drugs, avoidance of mental stress, limiting of drinking habits, and avoidance of use of certain antibiotics.
+Since some forms of porphyria are genetic in nature, it can be said that the disorder cannot be fully prevented; however, avoiding or eliminating triggers can reduce symptoms.
+Some important factors to be eliminated include the use of recreational drugs, avoidance of mental stress, limiting drinking habits, and the avoidance of the use of certain antibiotics.

-To prevent occurrence of some erythropoietic symptoms, activities that reduce light exposure must be practiced.
-These include staying out of bright sunlight, wearing of long sleeves and use of hats or umbrellas.
+To prevent the occurrence of some erythropoietic symptoms, activities that reduce light exposure must be practiced; these include staying out of bright sunlight, the wearing of long sleeves, and the use of hats or umbrellas.
 Also, avoidance of exposure to too much light or radiation during surgery can also be observed.

 Diagnosis of Porphyria

-Other tests which can be done to diagnose porphyria include computed tomography (CT) Scans, Chest X-ray, and echocardiogram (EKG).
+Other tests that can be done to diagnose porphyria include computed tomography (CT) scans, chest X-ray, and echocardiogram (ECG).